chuefengv/dog-decider/README.md

 # cv-ddd
-Information dog website to help user narrow down what type of dog breed they may want to adopt.
+Informational dog website to help user narrow down what type of dog breed they may want to adopt.
 Built with Postgres, Express, React and Node.

+*For best experience, view through Chrome Desktop.*

 * Data scraped from akc.org
 * Icons from flaticon.com
-* Wdigets and such from Material.UI
+* Wdigets and such built with Material.UI

 ![screen shot of page](./readme-pic/one.png)